Secure Boot Failure: How to Bypass This Error

 While the feature is helpful for its security benefits, it’s not mandatory to use it, but unless you’re using dual boot or uncertified software, there’s no reason to disable it.

 Secure boot failure can leave your system vulnerable, so addressing this issue as soon as possible is essential.
-This isn’t the only issue, and many reported that Secure Boot is enabled, but not active, but we tackled that issue in another guide.
+This isn’t the only issue, and many reported that Secure Boot is enabled, but not active, and others a SECURE_BOOT_VIOLATION error but we tackled these issues in separate guides.

 What method did you use to fix this issue?
 Let us know in the comments below.